shunyeka-spl/terraform-provider-autobotai/docs/integrations/resource_aws_integration.md

-# Instruction for how to create an  AWS Integration
+# Guidance on Creating an AWS Integration

 ---
     page_title: "autobotai_aws_integration"
-description: |-
-  Provides an autobotAI Aws Integration.
+    description: Enables the creation of an autobotAI AWS Integration
 ---

-# Resource `autobotai_aws_integration`
+## Resource `autobotai_aws_integration`
-Provides an autobotAI Aws Integration.

-# Instruction for how to create a Aws Integration
+ Discover how to set up an autobotAI AWS Integration

-## Required things for Fetching the ExternlId and TargetPrincipal
+## Prerequisites for fetching the ExternlId and TargetPrincipal
 1. apikey and url
 2. alias,groups and deploy_bots

 ## Steps
-1. Create terraform "main.tf" inside "example/integrations/aws" folder for autobotAI Aws Integration, create the file if not exists and add the following values:
+1. Create a Terraform file named "main.tf" within the "example/integrations/aws" directory for setting up autobotAI AWS Integration.
+If the file doesn't exist, create it and input the following values:
     ## Example Usage
     ```
         resource "autobotai_external_id" "aws"{